Bobbi Sykes: Poetry

-Sykes's early poetry was published in 1979 in the book Love Poems and Other Revolutionary Acts.
+Sykes's early poetry was published in 1979 in the book Love Poems and Other Revolutionary Actions.
 The first edition was limited to a thousand copies (with the first 300 numbered and signed).
 A mass-market edition was published in 1988.
 Her second volume of poetry was published in 1996.
 In 1981 she ghosted the autobiography of Mum (Shirl) Smith, an Aboriginal Australian social worker in New South Wales.

 She won the Patricia Weickert Black Writers Award in 1981.

 Harvard and later activism

 Sykes received a PhD in education from Harvard University in 1983 or 1984, after Black Women's Action raised funds to cover her expenses to study there in 1979.
 She was the first black Australian to graduate from a United States university.

 She returned to Australia, where she took over running the BWA.

 She was appointed to the Nation Review, as Australia's first (presumed) Indigenous columnist.